Jnrlouis/BoardMan/README.md

 - **React** - *React used for the frontend*
 - **theGraph** - *theGraph used for querying*

+**Deployed on Polygon Mumbai:** https://mumbai.polygonscan.com/address/0xc750a7EDA17422D4BDF23F6Cc742BAE8Df2f8Fd0

 ## Use Case

-You're in a heated argument on twitter, you're so sure of your opinion, matter of fact, you're so sure that you're willing to put your money where your mouth is...
+You're in a heated argument on Twitter, and you're so sure of your opinion, as a matter of fact, you're so sure that you're willing to put your money where your mouth is...
 But this is a random internet stranger.
-Who do you trust to act as the middleman and hold your money until the bet is settled.
-Random internet stranger suggests Mr. X, he said he trusts him.
+Who do you trust to act as the middleman and hold your money until the bet is settled?
+The random internet stranger suggested Mr SBF, he said he trusts him.
 But do you?
 Are they trying to pull a fast one on you?
-It's not that you have doubts concerning your opinion, you don't just trust random internet strangers.
+It's not that you have doubts regarding your opinion, you don't just trust random internet strangers.
 Thankfully, you don't have to.
-Welcome to BoardMan.
+Introducing BoardMan!

 ## BoardMan

-BoardMan is a decentralized customizable betting app where users can create their own events to bet on.
-Unlike regular betting apps, with BoardMan, users can bet on any and everything!
+BoardMan is a decentralized customizable betting platform where users can create their own events to bet on.
+Unlike regular betting platforms, with BoardMan, users can bet on any and everything!
 BoardMan utilizes the transparency of the blockchain to act as a middleman for your bets.
+With BoardMan, you can either create private bets between closed groups OR create/participate in public controversial bets and WIN if you're right.

+Who do you think would win the 2023 Nigeria's Presidential Election?
+Who do you think would win the 2022 World Cup tournament?
+Head over to https://boardman.vercel.app and decide.
+Place your money where your heart is, and get rewarded for being right!

 ### CREATING BETS
-There are two types of Bet Events in Boardman - Private & Public Bet Events.
+As stated above, there are two types of Bet Events in Boardman - Private & Public Bet Events.

 **Private Bets:**
 A maximum of two(2) people are allowed to participate.
 Whenever you want to bet against a particular person, whether it is a friend or random internet stranger, the Private Bet is your best bet.
 All you need is their wallet address... and their opinion.